amir20/dozzle/docs/guide/getting-started.md

 ## Running with Docker <Badge type="tip" text="Updated" />

-The easiest way to setup Dozzle is to use the CLI and mount `docker.sock` file.
+The easiest way to set up Dozzle is to use the CLI and mount `docker.sock` file.
 This file is usually located at `/var/run/docker.sock` and can be mounted with the `--volume` flag.
 You also need to expose the port to view Dozzle.
 By default, Dozzle listens on port 8080, but you can change the external port using `-p`.
 You can also run using compose or as a service in Swarm.

 ::: code-group